TonyPhipps/tech-notes/3dprinting_sla.md

 - Copy > Set Number of (Extra) Copies
 - Click Duplicate Selection

+## Saving
+- Save each model as its own .lys file
+- When you prepare to print, import these models into a "plate print" file

 ## Export
 - Export Slices to File (.ctb for Elegoo Saturn 2)